-To take full advantage of social marketing, Core has developed “categories” to ensure we apply the most appropriate approaches to each of our client situations.
+To take full advantage of social marketing, Core applies social marketing tactics that are best suited to each of our client situations.

 Social posting is foundational and a good starting point for engaging on social networks.
+Be strategic in sharing content types that align with your business goals.
 Some best practices for posting social content are:

 - The goal should be to build and foster a community of engaged followers.